-- At Step 2, give the member a name (such as server03), select the node, and select Next.
+At Step 2, give the member a name (such as server1), select the first node, and select Next.

-Note: You cannot add a JVM that already exists in the node.
-The creation of a member will create a new JVM.
+- You cannot add an application server that already exists in the node.
+The creation of a member will create a new application server.

 Synchronize the node.
-You can then select the cluster and select start to start both JVMs (server03 and server04) in the cluster.
+You can then select the cluster and select start to start both application servers (server1 and server2) in the cluster.

 Selecting the cluster and then expanding Cluster members allows you to see the members that are in the cluster.